-It normally need to draw contour lines when the user start to collect and define data to build a terrain model from scratch.
+It normally needs to draw contour lines when the user start to collect and define data to build a terrain model from scratch.

-A scanner is most commonly used to digitalize the terrain map.
-Then, when the image is correctly imported and scaled in ARCHICAD, the contours on the map are recopied and transformed into ArchiTerraPlus information.
+A scanner is most used to digitalize the terrain map.
+Then, when the image is correctly imported and scaled in Archicad, the contours on the map are recopied and transformed into Architerra Plus information.